-We have formally examined the remuneration report of Francotyp-Postalia Holding AG for the financial year from 1 January to 31 December 2023 to determine whether the disclosures pursuant to Section 162 (1) and (2) AktG have been made in the remuneration report.
-In accordance with Section 162 (3) AktG, we have not examined the content of the remuneration report.
+We have formally audited the remuneration report of Francotyp-Postalia Holding AG, Berlin, for the financial year from January 1 to December 31, 2023 to determine whether the disclosures pursuant to Section 162 (1) and (2) AktG (Aktiengesetz, Stock Corporation Act) have been made in the remuneration report.
+In accordance with § 162 Abs.
+3 AktG, we have not audited the content of the remuneration report.

-In our opinion, the accompanying remuneration report complies, in all material respects, with the disclosure requirements pursuant to Section 162 (1) and (2) AktG.
+In our opinion, the remuneration report has been prepared, in all material respects, in accordance with § 162 Abs.
+1 and 2 AktG.
 Our opinion does not cover the content of the remuneration report.

-Basis for the Opinion
+Basis for the audit opinion

-We conducted our examination of the remuneration report in compliance with section 162 (3) AktG taking into account the IDW assurance standard: Examination of the remuneration report pursuant to section 162 (3) AktG (IDW AsS 870 (09.2023).
-Our responsibilities under this regulation and this standard are further described in the "Our Responsibilities" section of our assurance report.
-Our audit firm has applied the IDW Standard on Quality Management 1: Requirements for Quality Management in Audit Firms (IDW QMS 1 (09.2022)).
-We have complied with our professional duties pursuant to the German Public Accountants Act [WPO] and the Professional Charter for Auditors/Chartered Accountants [BS WP/vBP], including the independence requirements.
+We conducted our audit of the remuneration report in accordance with § 162 Abs.
+3 AktG and the IDW Auditing Standard: The audit of the remuneration report pursuant to § 162 Abs.
+3 AktG (IDW PS 870 (09.2023)).
+Our responsibilities under those requirements and this standard are further described in the "Auditor's Responsibilities" section of our report.
+As an audit firm, we have applied the requirements of the IDW Quality Management Standard: Requirements for Quality Management in the Auditing Practice (IDW QMS 1 (09.2022)).
+We have complied with the professional requirements of the German Public Auditors' Code and the Professional Code for German Public Auditors / Chartered Accountants, including the independence requirements.

-Responsibilities of the Management Board and the Supervisory Board
+Responsibility of the Management Board and the Supervisory Board

-The management board and the supervisory board are responsible for the preparation of the remuneration report, including the related disclosures, in accordance with the requirements of § 162 AktG.
-They are further responsible for such internal control as they determine is necessary to enable the preparation of the remuneration report, including the related disclosures, that is free from material misstatement, whether due to fraud or error.
+The Management Board and the Supervisory Board are responsible for the preparation of the remuneration report, including the related disclosures, in accordance with the requirements of Section 162 AktG.
+They are also responsible for such internal control as they determine is necessary to enable the preparation of a remuneration report that is free from material misstatement, whether due to fraud (i.e. accounting fraud or fraudulent misrepresentation) or error.